QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 Exporting DLC Definitions
 *************************

-After a *DLC Definition Object* has been defined through the dialog, all individual simulations can be automatically exported as ``.sim`` files, for an evaluation in the Command Line Interface (:ref:`CLI Overview`) or can be directly be generated and later evaluated in the GUI via the :ref:`Multi-Threaded Batch Analysis`.
+After a *DLC Definition Object* has been defined through the dialog, all individual simulations can be automatically exported as ``.sim`` files, for an evaluation in the Command Line Interface (:ref:`Command Line Interface (CLI) Overview`) or can be directly be generated and later evaluated in the GUI via the :ref:`Multi-Threaded Batch Analysis`.
 To export the DLC object into .sim files press: " Export .sim Files from this DLC Definition".
 To generate Simulation Objects within QBlade press "Create SImulations from this DLC Definition". (see :numref:`fig-dlc_gen`).

 .. _fig-dlc_gen:
 .. figure:: dlc_gen.png